comp129/comp55/docs/labs/4-ACM.md

 ![hello world on top of a box](lab4media/media/image3.png)

-### If you didn't get a rectangle, double-check that you added it to the screen.
+### If you didn't get a rectangle, double-check that you added it to the screen

 - Notice that while both the label and the rectangle were placed at 300, 300;
 each used it as a different anchor for where to place its object.
    - In the rectangle, 300, 300;